ResearchOS/Biomech-Analysis-Platform-Python/docs/Getting Started/first_project.md

 ```

 ## Step 4: Define the Variables.
 Next, we need to define the [Variables](../Research%20Objects/variable.md) that we'll be using.
+Create a file called `research_objects/variables.py`.
 In `research_objects/variable.py`, type the following:
 ```python
 import ResearchOS as ros